InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - CMP API v2.md

 If the argument is invalid (i.e. not a positive integer greater than `1` or higher than the highest supported version for this CMP) the CMP shall invoke the callback with an argument of `false` for the success parameter and a `null` argument for any expected TC data parameter.

 If the argument is `1`, the CMP shall invoke the callback with an argument of `false` for the success parameter and a `null` argument for any expected TC data parameter, as this TCF version is no longer supported by this API.
-Vendors should instead use the version `1` API to get version `1` data (see [v1.1 documentation](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/CMP%20JS%20API%20v1.1%20Final.md#consent-management-provider-javascript-api-v11-transparency--consent-framework)).

 If the argument is an integer higher than `1`, the CMP shall invoke the callback with defined data according to the specified version if it exists in that version.
 For obvious reasons, if new properties of the version-specific outlined TC data objects are added in v3, a v2 TC data object shall not contain these new properties because they may either not exist or may have different meaning from version to version.